svendahlstrand/plugin-reply-by-email/README.md

 Hey, fellow microblogger! 👋

-This Micro.blog plug-in is still in beta.
-But it's a working plug-in that you can manually install and play around with.
-The installation will be a lot easier in the future.
-So bear with me for now.
+You will have to install this plug-in manually for now.
+Hopefully, it will be available in the official catalog in the not too distant future.
+The installation will be a lot easier then.
+Bear with me for now.

-To get updates on this project, [follow @sod on Micro.blog](https://micro.blog/sod).

 ### Install the plug-in